Home Tags Molecular Cell Biology

 Molecular Cell Biology Related Content

-Richie Kohman, Synthetic Biology Platform Lead at the Wyss Institute for Biologically Inspired Engineering discusses his work on Next Generation Sequencing within biological tissues Next Generation Sequencing (NGS) is one of the most advanced methods in biotechnology, having experienced a million-fold cost reduction over the past two decades.
-The speed,...
+Richie Kohman, Synthetic Biology Platform Lead at the Wyss Institute for Biologically Inspired Engineering discusses his work on Next Generation Sequencing within biological tissues The Synthetic Biology Platform at the Wyss Institute is innovating the use of Next Generation Sequencing (NGS) to study intact biological tissues.
+NGS is one of...

 Richie Kohman, Synthetic Biology Platform Lead, Wyss Institute at Harvard, tells us all about Next Generation Sequencing in analysing synthetic biology signatures in brain tissue.